Oghma-Infinium/Fahluaan/GAMEPLAY.md

    - **Elven Hunter**: Quest is handled by [On a Crimson Trail](https://www.nexusmods.com/skyrimspecialedition/mods/52647).
    - **Fearsome Fists**: Original quest has been disabled and the armors have been redistributed to NPCs accordingly.
    - **Fishing**: Questline has been removed and the unique items have been redistributed into the world as static loot.
-   - **Ghosts of the Tribunal**: Questline has been removed and the items have been redistributed around Solstheim or as loot for the Dremora Merchant.
+   - **Ghosts of the Tribunal**: Questline has been removed and the items have been redistributed around Solstheim or have been given to the [Dremora Merchant](https://en.uesp.net/wiki/Skyrim:Dremora_Merchant) to sell.
    - **Goldbrand**: Original quest has been disabled and Goldbrand can now be found on [The Katariah](https://en.uesp.net/wiki/Skyrim:The_Katariah).
    - **Headman's Cleaver**: Original quest has been disabled and the Headman's Cleaver can now be found on a named Bandit Chief holed up [in Falkreath Hold](https://en.uesp.net/wiki/Skyrim:Bilegulch_Mine).
    - **Nordic Jewelry**: Original quest has been disabled and the jewelry can now be found in regular loot and worn by prestigious nords.